zowe/docs-site/docs/appendix/zowe-glossary.md

 # Glossary of Zowe terminology

-This glossary is part of a growing list of terms and concepts used in the Zowe.
+This glossary is part of a growing list of terms and concepts used in the Zowe ecosystem of projects.

 This reference includes both technical as well as organizational terms that are specific to Zowe, the award-winning open source initiative part of the Linux Foundation's Open Mainframe Project (OMP).

-Not finding what you are looking for?
-Send a message to the Zowe Docs squad in the [#zowe-doc](https://openmainframeproject.slack.com/archives/CC961JYMQ) Slack channel.
+Not finding something you are looking for?
+Send a message to the Zowe Docs squad in the [#zowe-doc](https://openmainframeproject.slack.com/archives/CC961JYMQ) Slack channel to discuss updating this glossary.

 ## Core Zowe Projects